xatier/2013_NCTU_OS_hw/README.md

 >  We just use it to remove a shared memory.
 There is a user commond with a same function.
 >  Type `ipcs -m` in terminal to show all shared memory in and type `ipcrm [shmid]` to remove the shared memory with "shmid".

-### Comparison
-Pipe:
-    1. unidirectional communication channel, there is no multi-process synchronization problem.
-    2. message passing through the kernal, lower speed.

-Shared memory:
-    1. processes can use the memory arbitrarily, synchronization problem may occur.
-    2. directly accessing memory, higher speed.

 ---
 Assignment
 ---

+### Part A

-In this homework, you are required to implement a simple game in two different way (FIFO and Shared memory).
+In this part, you are required to implement a simple game in two different way (FIFO and Shared memory).

-### Introduction
+#### Introduction
->   This game is played by two players on a 50x50 board.
+This game is played by two players on a 50x50 board.
 Each player has a unique ID.
-During the game, the players fill their IDs into the cells on the board in turn.
+During the game, the players move by filling their IDs into the cells on the board in turn.
 Each cell can only be filled with at most one ID.
 A filled cell cannot be overwritten.
-When choosing a cell for filling, a player is restricted to those cells next to the cell filled most recently by its opponent.
+The player who makes the first move can choose any cell in the board to fill his/her ID.
+For the follow-up moves, a player can only choose an empty cell adjacent to the cell where the last move was made.
+If the last move was made at coordinate (x,y), the adjacent cells are (x-1,y), (x,y-1), (x+1,y), and (x,y+1).

 >   Example:
 +++++++++#++++++++++